Martin Callinan: Career

 Callinan became a member of the Garda Síochána in 1973 and was promoted to the position of sergeant in 1986.
 Callinan quickly rose through the ranks of the organisation; he mainly served in Dublin, but he also spent had spells stationed in Waterford and County Mayo.
 As member of the Central Detective Unit, Callinan began to be assigned to high profile cases and began to become a prominent official within the force.
 He also took part in the Garda Crime and Security Branch and the Special Detective Unit.

 In the early 1990s, he was appointed as head of the "Tango Squad", a group of Gardai who spent the large majority of their on-duty time monitoring the activities of Martin Cahill, a notorious Irish mob boss.
 The Tango Squad proved to be successful in thwarting many of Cahill's activities and preventing him from taking on any major criminal objectives; this helped boost Callinan's career significantly.
 By the time of Cahill's assassination by the Provisional IRA in 1994, Callinan was a detective inspector.
 Investigations into the Omagh bombing, and its perpetrators, the Real IRA, were led by Callinan.
 He also took part in Garda reviews of the Ryan Report and the Murphy Report.

 In 2001, Callinan was promoted to chief superintendent and was later appointed as Assistant Commissioner of the National Support Services in 2005.
 The NSS has under its jurisdiction the National Bureau of Criminal Investigation, Garda National Drugs Unit, the Bureau of Fraud Investigation and the Criminal Assets Bureau.
 Callinan was further promoted in January 2007, by his friend and Garda Commissioner, Noel Conroy, to the position of Deputy Commissioner.
-Callinan was assigned to manage Strategy and Change Manangement but was soon reassigned to Operations; as part of this appointment, he was assigned with managing all policing within the Republic of Ireland and any national security issues.
+Callinan was assigned to manage Strategy and Change Management but was soon reassigned to Operations; as part of this appointment, he was assigned with managing all policing within the Republic of Ireland and any national security issues.